19 Trailblazing Female Travelers Share Their Best Advice for Women Who Want to See the World

 Vazquez Landeta shares Cheng’s latter sentiment.
 With Eat Like a Local, she offers “food safaris” led by Mexican women that introduce small groups of travelers to the chilango food scene.
 The idea was inspired by what she felt was missing during her own her first international adventure in Turkey.
 “I felt everything I saw was not real or authentic and was tired of spending countless hours at carpet shops, spice markets, and even fashion shows made for selling,” she said, so she accepted an invitation to coffee from a local man named Antonio in Istanbul.
 “We ate fish sandwiches at a small stall.
 We drank beer outside the blue mosque, drank coffee in the back of the Gran Bazaar, and talked about our lives and dreams.
 Having Antonio show me around Istanbul, I instantly understood that I wanted to see the world like a local.”

 She also believes the best way to help women advance is to support and create new opportunities for each other.
-At Eat Like a Local, women make up 90 percent of her staff.
+At Eat Like a Local, the staff is entirely made up of women.
 “We are hard workers, sympathetic, happy, and passionate.
 I love to be surrounded by talented, amazing women,” she said.
-In support of International Women’s Day, 10 percent of all tours booked in March will help fund a series of financial workshops for women at La Merced and Jamaica Markets in Mexico City.

 Gloria Guevara Manzo, President and CEO, World Travel & Tourism Council